dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 - Generally, there can be bugs where data is not persisted when the developer expected it to be.

-Note that in Rust, from Rust CDK version 0.5.1, any local variables still go out of scope on trap.
+Note that in Rust, from Rust CDK version 0.5.1, any local variables still go out of scope if a callback traps.
 The CDK actually calls into the `ic0.call_on_cleanup` API to release these resources.
 This helps to prevent some of the above issues, as e.g. it is possible to use Rust's `Drop` implementation to release locked resources, as we discuss in ["Be aware that there is no reliable message ordering"](#be-aware-that-there-is-no-reliable-message-ordering).

 #### Recommendation